 A good Behavior Intervention Plan (BIP) can make a big difference in how a student with special needs acts and reacts in a school setting.
 However, getting the appropriate school personnel to do the necessary behavior analysis and put a plan together can be a frustratingly lengthy process.
-You may want to try proposing a behavior plan of your own -- particularly if you have a good relationship with your child study team, and your child's teachers are as frustrated by the delays as you are.
-At the very least, seeing behavior plans that others have put together can help you be an active participant in the planning process.
-Here are some examples of successful behavior plans -- and blank forms that some school districts use to make them.
+You may want to propose a behavior plan of your own -- particularly if you have a good relationship with your child study team, and your child's teachers are as frustrated by the delays as you are.

 Sample Plans for Specific Disabilities